 Oilfield workers are often wrongfully denied overtime pay.
 Specifically, workers in the oil and gas sector are often misclassified as independent contractors and paid “straight time,” a salary or a day rate and wrongfully refused overtime pay.
 If you or a friend or family member have not been paid overtime by a consulting company, an oilfield service company, oil and gas producer, or pipeline inspection company, consult an experienced overtime attorney to learn your legal rights.

 About the author: Josh Borsellino is a Texas attorney who represents workers for unpaid overtime.
-For a free consultation, call 817.908.9861 or 432.242.7118 or complete this online contact form.
+For a free consultation, call 817.908.9861 or 432.242.7118 or complete this online contact form or email him by clicking this link.